paritytech/research/docs/Polkadot/security/keys/1-accounts-more.md

 ### Is secp256k1 risky?

 Two theoretical arguments support the preference for a twisted Edwards curve over secp256k1:  First, secp256k1 has a [small CM field discriminant](https://safecurves.cr.yp.to/disc.html), which could potentially enable more effective attacks in the distant future.
-Second, secp256k1 uses fairly rigid paramater choices that are [not considered optimal](https://safecurves.cr.yp.to/rigid.html).
+Second, secp256k1 uses fairly rigid paramater choices that are [not optimal](https://safecurves.cr.yp.to/rigid.html).
 Neither of these concerns is currently regarded as critical.

 From a more practical standpoint, secp256k1 does offer [twist security](https://safecurves.cr.yp.to/twist.html), which helps eliminate several classes of attacks and strengthens its overall resilience.

 The most substantial reason to avoid secp256k1 is that all short Weierstrass curves, including secp256k1, have [incomplete addition formulas](https://safecurves.cr.yp.to/complete.html).
 This means certain curve points cannot be added to others without special handling.
 As a result, the addition code must include checks for failures, which complicates writing constant-time implementations.

 Reviewing any secp256k1 library used in Polkadot is essential to ensure it performs these checks and maintains constant-time execution.
-Still, it is not possible to ensure that all third-party wallet software does the same.
+Still, it is not possible to ensure that every third-party wallet software does the same.

 Incomplete addition formulas are relatively harmless when used for basic Schnorr signatures, though forgery attacks may sill be possible.
 A greater concern arises when secp256k1 is used in less well-explored protocols, such as multi-signatures and key derivation.
 Awareness of such use cases exists, especially those outlined in the [Bitcoin Schnorr wishlist](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki).